Part of the complete guide to understanding addiction

 Codeine | 2.5 hours | 10 weeks | 21 hours | 24 hours | 2 days (Chronic users up to one week) |

-The length of time Opiates stay in your system for a urine test will depend on how much you have taken, the type of test being used, and your metabolism.
-Below is a look at different opiate drugs and how long they stay in the system for a urine test.
+The length of time Opiates stay in your urine will depend on how much you have taken, the type of test being used, and your metabolism.
+Below is a look at different opiate drugs and an answer to how long are opioids detectable in a urine test.

 Methadone

-After ingesting methadone, it stays in your urine for a long.
+After ingesting methadone, it stays in your urine for a long time.
 Methadone remains detectable in urine for one hour to up to 14 days.

 Oxycodone